 What was I thinking?
 Irrational beliefs in procrastination

 In the presented study we tested the hypothesis that irrational beliefs play an important role in academic procrastination.
-There were selected participants among undergraduate students who scored high in General Procrastination Scale.
-In one-on-one semi-structured interview were explored their experiences of academic procrastination from cognitive standpoint.
-Content analysis revealed procrastination-specific as well as depresogenic and anxiogenic irrational beliefs about onself and ones ability to perform and cope with failure.
-Practical implications of findigs are discussed.
+Selected participants among undergraduate students who scored high in General Procrastination Scale.
+In one-on-one semi-structured interviews the study explored their experiences of academic procrastination from a cognitive standpoint.
+Content analysis revealed procrastination-specific as well as depresogenic and anxiogenic irrational beliefs about onself and one‘s ability to perform and cope with failure.
+Practical implications of findings are discussed.

 Tomáš